Mashq7/MusicPlayListAnalyzer/README.md

 # MusicPlayListAnalyzer

-MusicPlayListAnalyzer
-is a Python project that analyzes a music playlist and provides insights about its contents.
+The project is a Python project that analyzes a music playlist and provides insights about its contents.
 The project was developed as part of a Python training program, with the goal of improving code readability and organization.

 The project reads a txt file containing information about songs in a playlist, such as title, artist, genre, duration, and year.